-I’d done a lot of messing around with my voice over the years, but I had no idea i could sing that high without my head exploding.
+I’d done a lot of messing around with my voice over the years, but I had no idea I could sing that high without my head exploding.
 All at once I became a lot more interested in exploring my vocal range.
 How high could I really go without screaming?
-How low without turning into a beef burrito?
+How low could I go without turning into a beef burrito?

 This CD was where I tried to answer those questions for myself.

 A few of these songs were written during the BEAUTIFULLY STUPID period, with one or two written even earlier, but the finished product turned into something a bit different from what I was expecting.
 For one thing, more than half the songs are very spare and acoustic.
 That happened because I had a few good acoustic guitars at my permanent disposal for a change, and I was excited to make use of them.
 For another thing, at times the music gets dangerously close to emo territory, without enough electricity or weirdness to keep it on-edge.